oracle-livelabs/common/building-blocks/blocks/oml/oml-notebooks-ea/oml-notebooks-ea.md

 **Prerequisites:** The _Paragraph Dependencies Demo_ notebook.
 This notebook is created as part of Task 5 of this lab.

-### Task 6.1: Create Versions on the Notebooks EA Page
+### Task 6.1: Create Versions on the Notebooks page
 In this task, you will create Version 1 of the _Paragraph Dependencies Demo_ notebook.
 1. On the Notebooks page, select the _Paragraph Dependencies Demo_ notebook to enable all the edit options.
 	![Notebooks page with options enabled](images/nbea-options-enabled.png)